 The WVU Parkersburg Criminal Justice student organization will also be collecting hygiene products (shampoo, deodorant, toothbrushes, toothpaste, toiletries, etc.) for the Parkersburg Family Crisis Intervention Center, a domestic violence safe haven, which services Calhoun, Jackson, Pleasants, Ritchie, Roane, Tyler, Wirt and Wood counties.
 Donations may be dropped off at the WVU Parkersburg Criminal Justice Simulation Lab (room 0404) or the Business, Accounting and Public Service Division office (room 1018).

-For more information about the project or to donate, please contact Andrew Walker firstname.lastname@example.org 304-424-8429.
+For more information about the project or to donate, please contact Andrew Walker at firstname.lastname@example.org or 304-424-8429.